MAzewail/AI-Roadmap/README.md

 ***

-## 🧮 Learn About Different Machine Learning Algorithms
+## :chart: Learn About Different Machine Learning Algorithms
 There are many different machine learning algorithms, each with their own strengths and weaknesses.
 In this section, you will learn about decision trees, random forests, neural networks, and other common machine learning algorithms, I really recommend this channel [Coding Lane](https://www.youtube.com/@CodingLane) for learning all different ML algorithms.

 - [Logistic Regression (Classification)](https://www.youtube.com/playlist?list=PLuhqtP7jdD8Chy7QIo5U0zzKP8-emLdny)